sr2ds/Laravel-API-RestFull-Generator/Readme.md

 ## TODO

-1. Setup Swagger Attributes;
-2. Improve and increment more data types
+1. Improve and increment more data types
-3. Refactor
+2. Refactor

 ## Extra Help